neoforged/Documentation/docs/misc/components.md

 blue.append(second).append(third).append(bold);
 bold.append(fourth).append(fifth).append(sixth);
 ```
-Here's how it looks like in-game
 ![style_annotated]

 Text Formatting
 ---------------

 Text formatting is the process of inserting data as text into predefined larger text.
-It can be used for displaying coordinates, showing unit measurements, etc.
-**Format specifiers** are used for indicating where a text can be inserted.
+It can be used for displaying coordinates, showing unit measurements, etc. **Format specifiers** are used for indicating where a text can be inserted.

 `TranslatableContents` allows two types of format specifiers: `%s` and `%n$s`.
 The component uses the second parameter onwards, denoted as `args` , for holding what object to insert in place of a format specifier.

 `%s` is replaced with elements of `args` in order they appear, i.e., the first `%s` is replaced with the first element of `args`, and so on.
 `%n$s` is positional specifier; they can specify which element in `args` will replace the specifier via the number `n`.